arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 **2) Can you briefly summarize your research?**

 My research focuses on large-scale production of poultry- specifically chicken and turkey muscle.
 I've explored cell line establishment, co-culturing as a form of serum replacement, plant-based scaffolding, 3D tissue development, suspension-based bioreactor growth, and most recently, genetic editing for low-cost, optimized production.

-> > _"I loved both animals equally and wanted to find a way to keep snakes from starving without having to kill any mice."_

 **3) What is the next step for you and your research?**